pajelinski/Result/README.md

 }
 ```

-When you call ContinueWith() method, it checks if result is Success or Error.
+When you call ContinueWith() method, it checks if the result is Success or Error.
 If it is Success then provided function is executed.
-In other case error message is propageted.
+In other case error message is propagated.